Decomposition of Integral Self-Affine Multi-Tiles: The representation of integral self-affine multi-tiles

 This proves that $\{\widetilde{K}_j, 1\le j \le \ell\}$ is an integral self-affine collection. \end{proof}

 Lemma \ref{l-2-2} provides us an idea to decompose $K$ according to the equivalence relation ``$\sim$".
-Combining (\ref{e-2-6}), we can decompose it by finding the non-empty intersection of different integer translations between its $B$-dilations and itself.
+We can decompose $K$ by finding the intersection of non-zero measure between different integer translations of its $B$-dilations and itself.